oddgames/trumail/README.md

 [![CircleCI](https://circleci.com/gh/sdwolfe32/trumail.svg?style=svg)](https://circleci.com/gh/sdwolfe32/trumail)
 [![GoDoc](https://godoc.org/github.com/sdwolfe32/trumail/verifier?status.svg)](https://godoc.org/github.com/sdwolfe32/trumail/verifier)

 Trumail is a free and open source email validation/verification system.
-It is available in three forms, the Golang client library `verifier` for use in your own Go projects, a public API endpoint (more info: https://trumail.io), and a public Docker image on DockerHub (see: https://hub.docker.com/r/sdwolfe32/trumail/).
+It is available in three forms, the Golang client library `verifier` for use in your own Go projects, a public API endpoint (more info: https://trumail.io).

 NOTE: While we do offer a managed, enterprise level service to paying customers, it is highly recommended that you host the service yourself either using a Docker image or by forking and serving this project on your own instance.
 Please keep in mind, self-hosting Trumail requires bidirectional communication on port 25 which most residential ISPs restrict - AWS and Digitalocean both permit this sort of communication.